Proteus Fund Inc

 Grantee Safety and Security Fund

-- Provides rapid response support to frontline organizations under attack
+- Provides rapid response support to frontline organisations under attack

 - Minimum $500,000 annual operating budget required